anwyho/hacknow-covideo/README.md

 In terms of mentoring, I really enjoyed the project management side of coding.
 It was satisfying seeing the product improve incrementally by the work of tasks being delegated.

 This was such a good first-hackathon experience.
 I will definitely be doing more!

+As Chaucer famously said,
+> The lyf so short, the craft so longe to lerne.